 Now, if you are feeling hesitant, let me give you a couple of suggestions.
-The Alaskan King mattress that managed to impress me the most was the Refresh by Natural Form.
+The Alaskan King mattress that managed to impress me the most was the Big Mattress Classic by Big Mattress Co.
 This model is very likely to suit an impressive range of users as it offers firmness adjustments.
-Plus, the Refresh is well-made and sturdy.
+Plus, the Big Mattress Classic is well-made and sturdy.
 It’s going to be a long-lasting investment.

 As for the Alaskan King bed frame, I would love to recommend the Skye Ridge wooden frame by Mattress Insider.
 This model is exceptionally sturdy and reliable.
 It also looks stylish and sleek, so it should suit pretty much any interior type.

 What do you think?
 Have you picked your favorite or do you agree with my choice?
 Share your thoughts in the comments!

 - Fan-Zhe Low, Matthew Chin-Heng Chua, Pan-Yin Lim, and Chen-Hua Yeow (October 21, 2016).
 Effects of Mattress Material on Body Pressure Profiles in Different Sleeping Postures.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5310954/